HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/tactical_vest.md

-import CommitLink from "@/components/links/CommitLink";

-The tactical vest is the best vest in the game right now.
-It reduces 45% of the damage that the player takes from attacks.
+The **Tactical Helmet** is a piece of [Equipment](/equipment) added the in the v0.7.0 "Geared Up" update on July 10, 2023.
+It is the third and final helmet tier and reduces the most damage out of all the helmets.

+# Obtaining

+The Tactical Helmet can be obtained rarely from common loot sources such as [crates](/obstacles/crates), but it is most easily found from an [Airdrop](/obstacles/airdrops) because they have a guranteed chance to drop one piece of level 3 equipment.

 # Trivia

- - This vest was called "tactical vest" until it was changed to "Lvl.
-3 Vest" in <CommitLink sha="1da8f75e"/>
- - It was then renamed back to "tactical vest"
+ - The Tactical Helmet was designed by Slapdap

 # History

  - v0.13.0
    - Unique pickup sound added

- - v0.10.1
-    - World image was tweaked

  - v0.7.0
    - Added